BenPortner/brightway_recipes/README.md

 # Brightway Recipes
-Cooking recipes for [brightway2](https://brightwaylca.org/).
+Calculation recipes for [brightway2](https://brightwaylca.org/).
 Instructions to becoming an LCA gourmet.

 ## This repository
 This repository is meant to be a community platform for learning [brightway2](https://brightwaylca.org/).
-It collects tutorials and cooking recipes for beginners and advanced users.
+It collects tutorials and calculation recipes for beginners and advanced users.

 ## Table of Contents
 - [0_first_project](0_first_project.ipynb): setup first brightway project, import ecoinvent